scicloj/open-source-mentoring/general-advice.md

 * Know what your main next steps are, and discuss their priorities.
 It is fine to spend some time in curious explorations, but it is recommended that a decent portion of your time will be spent on directions that are justified by your goals.

 * Know when your next meeting is.
-For most projects, we recommend having a weekly meeting with your mentor or other collaborators.
+For most projects, we recommend having a regular weekly meeting with your mentor or other collaborators.

 * Share your work-in-progress in the chat and seek feedback.
 In doing so, you will encourage others.